sas-fossdev/saspes/README.md

 ### Extra Features
 * (Temporarily removed for development [#4](https://github.com/gary-kim/saspes/issues/4) ) ~~View grades and final percents for courses even when Powerschool is closed.~~
+*  The ability to recalculate per-class grade with hypothetical assignments and color code classes that have improved or dropped is currently in the works.

 ## Browser Support